Family Room Makeover

 Pretty dramatic difference am I right?

-The biggest change you will notice is that I swapped out the bookcases on either side of the fireplace for the cabinets that were in the Living Room.
+The biggest change you will notice is that I swapped out the IKEA bookcases on either side of the fireplace for the cabinets that were in the Living Room.
 These cabinets were used to house all of our TV components, and also were used as storage for my daughters playmobil collection, which I talked about in this post.
-Recently my daughter asked to move her toys downstairs to the basement, which made me really happy because now I don’t have to see the ocean of Playmobil every time I walk by the Living Room.
-Then when we moved the TV a few weeks ago, we also moved the components to a media cabinet, so these babies were sitting empty.

-It didn’t look right having these cabinets in here with my new furniture layout but I really love these pieces and I didn’t want to part with them.
+It didn’t look right having these cabinets in the Living Room with the changes I made to that space, but I really love these pieces and I didn’t want to part with them.
 The problem solving part of my brain kicked into high gear and I started thinking about where I could move them.
 We have a large landing space at the top of our stairs outside of our bedrooms, and I thought about putting them there, but that didn’t work.
-Then I realized that our liatorp bookcases on either side of the Family Room fireplace would actually look amazing in the landing space.
+Then I realized that our Liatorp bookcases on either side of the Family Room fireplace would actually look amazing in the landing space.
 So I took some quick measurements and wouldn’t you know these cabinets fit on either side of the fireplace perfectly, and the bookcases were the perfect fit for the top of the stairs!
 I absolutely love the cabinets in their new location, the distressed finish looks great beside the white painted brick.

 I managed to keep the small TV in the cabinet by the window, which isn’t the most ideal spot, but it works well for 1 or 2 people watching.
 Now that the Living Room is so much more functional, we don’t need to rely on this little TV as much any more, but it’s still nice to have in this space.